EljiahR/DMToolkit/docs/CHARACTER_CREATION.md

 - **Class Default**: Pre-made stat layouts ideal for your class
 - **Manual Entry**: Input your own values (e.g., rolled offline)

 > In the 2024 edition, Species no longer grant fixed ability score bonuses.
-> Instead, Background now determines ability score bonuses.

 ---